 (For a definition of "skilled nursing facility care," see Chapter 12 of this booklet.
-Skilled nursing facilities are sometimes called "SNFs.")
+Skilled nursing facilities are 20 for a Medicare-covered stay; and sometimes called "SNFs.")

 You are covered for up to 100 days per benefit period.
 A prior hospital stay is not required.
 We will only cover your stay if you meet certain Medicare guidelines and your stay is medically necessary.